ucc23/ucc/_pages/FAQ.md

+## How is the duplicate probability estimated?

+To estimate the probability of an object being a duplicate of a previous entry, we simply find the overlap between members.
+If two objects share a significant number of members, it is likely that they are the same object catalogued twice under different names.

+The probability of being a duplicate is calculated as:

+    P_dup = max(shared_members_percent) / 100

+where `shared_members_percent` is the percentage of common members between objects (since a given object can be compared to many others, we take the maximum value found).

+The `P_dup` value is equivalent to `1 - C_dup`, where `C_dup` is the factor used
+in the UTI calculation (see [What is the UTI parameter?](#what-is-the-uti-parameter)).

 ## What is the C3 parameter?

 The `C3` parameter is the combined `C1` and `C2` classes, described in Sect.
 4.3 of [Perren et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023MNRAS.526.4107P/abstract) where the UCC was initially introduced.
 The `C1` and `C2` classes can be described as:

 `C1`: A density-based metric that quantifies the contrast between the spatial distribution of cluster member stars and that of the surrounding field stars within